ArjunSahlot/Connect_4/README.md

 # Connect_4
-A simple connect-4 game in pygame.
+A simple online connect-4 game in pygame.